tork-a/jog_control/jog_controller/README.md

 - `joy_config` (default: spacemouse_twist)

-  Configure file to setup the following agruments.
-You can find an example in `config/spacemouse_twist.config.yaml`

-  The config file has the following arguments:
+  Use the configuration file to setup the agruments.
+You can find an example in `config/spacemouse_twist.config.yaml` The config file has the following arguments:

   | Argument | Default | Details|
   |----------|---------|--------|
   | `scale_linear` | 0.005 | This is the linear speed multiplier |